nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 * A blogpost on setting a third party simple syslog server in Windows or Ubuntu like systems can be found [here](https://nagasudhir.blogspot.com/2023/01/simple-syslog-server-setup-in-windows.html)

 ## Use case
-* A syslog server written in python can be used to
+* A syslog server written in python can be used for the following
 	* Create a syslog storage solution with out installing a third party software
 	* Perform ad-hoc automation upon receiving syslog messages
 	* Create data pipelines